I’m so excited to meet you.

 Hi, I’m Emily!

-I am passionate about providing exceptional, evidence-based, family-centered care to children and have been a pediatric OT for over a decade.
-I spent the first 8 years of my career at Seattle Children’s Hospital working on the inpatient rehabilitation unit while running the outpatient Constraint Induced Movement Therapy program.
+I am passionate about providing exceptional, evidence-based, family-centered care to children and have been a pediatric OT for well over a decade.
+I spent the first 10 years of my career at Seattle Children’s Hospital working on the inpatient rehabilitation unit while managing the outpatient Constraint Induced Movement Therapy program.
 I moved to beautiful Bellingham, WA at the end of 2017 and thoroughly enjoyed working in early intervention until I launched my private practice in 2021.

 Education and Experience